Leather NATO G10 StrapsCopyright © Notice

 Please use the PayPal buttons below to place your order.
 You can pay securely on line by PayPal using your credit or debit card even if you don't have a PayPal account.
 I can take payment in any currency, dollars, yen, whatever you like, PayPal handles the currency conversion.

 Please note that I don't keep leather NATO G10 straps in stock, there are far too many possible variants of width and colour, so your order will be made specially for you.
 Because of this, please allow two to three weeks for manufacture before dispatch.
+It usually doesn't take as long as that, but sometimes things happen so I don't like to over-promise and then disappoint.
+You are welcome to ask me about progress as time goes on, but I can't make the workshop work any faster, they always do their best.

 These leather straps don't have the very long tail of the nylon strap and so the second keeper ring is not needed to tuck the long end of the strap into, although we make the strap up with it in place for authenticity.